The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Pacific Northwest: Sheri Doyle of

 Restaurants the locals love

 In Friday Harbor: Backdoor Kitchen is tucked away from the town’s main area, but you won’t regret making the effort to find it.
 I love the lamb chops topped with a peppery goat-cheese sauce, but everything I’ve eaten here is fantastic.

 In Sequim: Alderwood Bistro is the best restaurant on the Olympic Peninsula.
 It’s known for wood-fired pizzas, but they do local fish very well too.
 Save room for the carrot cake, an almost-healthy organic version made with carrots and flour from the nearby Nash’s farm.

 Meal worth the splurge

 Willows Inn on Lummi Island.
 Chef Blaine Wetzel trained at Noma in Copenhagen.
 If I had to eat only one dish for the rest of my life, it would be his lightly smoked, locally caught salmon.
 It isn’t easy to get here—Lummi isn’t part of the San Juan Islands ferry system, and dinner and inn reservations can be hard to secure—but it’s well worth planning ahead to include this on your itinerary.

 What to Do and See

 Port Angeles, on the Olympic Peninsula.
 It still shows its blue-collar logging and fishing roots, but it’s grown into a town worth spending some time in.
 The waterfront is refurbished and the Feiro Marine Life Center is worth visiting for its interactive aquariums.
 Next Door Gastropub serves pub cuisine made with fresh local ingredients, pours local craft beers, and hosts local bands.

 Friday Harbor.
 This town in San Juan Island is nice enough and has excellent restaurants, but I don’t go to the San Juans to stay in a town—I want to be out in the countryside.

 Dungeness Wildlife Refuge.
-Between Sequim and Port Angeles, this five-long sandspit is a well-kept secret, teeming with birds and marine mammals including seals.
+Between Sequim and Port Angeles, this seven-mile-long sandspit is a well-kept secret, teeming with birds and marine mammals including seals.
 There’s a lighthouse at the end that you can visit or, better yet, man: Volunteers can play lightstation keeper for a full week.